dvds/scripts/README.md

 > libdvdcss2 is required to perform any ripping!

 Due to the questionable legality of circumventing CSS on commercial DVDs, most linux distributions will sensibly not ship libdvdcss2 in their standard installs.
-You will need to generally have to jump a small hurdle or build from source to get this required library.
+You will generally have to jump a small hurdle or simply build from source to get this required library.

 On Debian-based systems this hurdle is pretty low: